Creating an experience - Peering Over the Palace Wall - by Garth Clark at SOFA

-Garth Clark spoke early on Friday morning at SOFA Chicago 2010 presenting an audio visual excursion into his recent curatorial tour de force Metalsmith Exhibition in Print: Neo-Palatial.
+Garth Clark spoke early on Friday morning at SOFA Chicago 2010 presenting an audiovisual excursion into his recent curatorial tour de force Metalsmith Exhibition in Print: Neo-Palatial.
 The lecture was titled, "Peering Over the Palace Wall: The Neo-Palatial Aesthetic in Contemporary Art."

 If you aren't familiar with Exhibition in Print it is a special annual issue of SNAG's Metalsmith Magazine that is supposed to be a virtual exhibition.
 I have always loved the idea of this annual issue.
-Considering the effort and cost of sponsoring a physical exhibition (e.g. staff, storage, insurance, shipping, and installation), Exhibition in Print is a fabulous altenative.
+Considering the effort and cost of sponsoring a physical exhibition (e.g. staff, storage, insurance, shipping, and installation), Exhibition in Print is a fabulous alternative.

 Exhibition in Print can present a "no holds barred" theme with minimal risk and travel anywhere with no limits.
 Sometimes it's great, especially when it takes a risk.
 Other times it is boring if it follows the status quo.
 It has been a little bit of everything over the past fourteen years.

 The most recent Exhibition in Print was a remarkable issue.
 As guest curator, Garth Clark actually structured the magazine text and images like a tour of an exhibition.
-Through his words and images you can find yourself immersed in a virtual palace.
+Through his words and images, you can find yourself immersed in a virtual palace.

 But, beyond looking at the images on the magazine pages and reading between the lines in the text, every artist and maker can learn an important insight.
-Garth Clark approached the the complete layout, text and content as a bold, inventive adventure.
+Garth Clark approached the complete layout, text, and content as a bold, inventive adventure.
 All previous issues of Exhibition in Print were simply catalogs of work.
 In contrast, Clark shaped an entire experience.
 He had an idea and he brought it to fruition without precedent.
 Nothing selected in this issue was average or ordinary.

-At the end of his lecture Clark said that it was now going to be an actual exhibition.
+At the end of his lecture, Clark said that it was now going to be an actual exhibition.
 Wow!
 Maybe even a book!
 Garth Clark creates magic one more time.